-9.1.1 Running a simulation executable
+11.1.1 Running a Simulation Executable

-By default, the output of an opp\makemake-generated makefile is a simulation executable that can be run directly.
+By default, the output of an opp_makemake-generated makefile is a simulation executable that can be run directly.
 In simple cases, this executable can be run without command-line arguments, but usually one will need to specify options to specify what ini file to use, which user interface to activate, where to load NED files from, and so on.

-Getting help
+Getting Help

 The following sections describe the most frequently used command-line options.
-To get a complete list of supported command line options, run a simulation executable (or opp\run) with the -h option.
+To get a complete list of supported command line options, run the opp_run command (or any other simulation executable) with the -h option.